TripSmith

 not built around a template.

 A handful of real preferences change a trip more than people think.
-Here's what happens when two of you ask for Tokyo + Kyoto:
+Two travelers asking for Tokyo + Kyoto:

 If you say